graphology/graphology/docs/discussion.md

 What of it?
 What arguments will it take & on what exactly will we iterate?

+Just noticing that if an adjacency iteration is created and the Graph is an iterator, then it should be an adjacency iterator.

 <h2 id="directed">Should the graph be directed by default?</h2>

 Letting the graph mixed would let people not worry too much about this.